middyjs/middy/packages/validator/README.md

 NOTES:
 - At least one of `inputSchema` or `outputSchema` is required.
-- **Important** Compiling schemas on the fly will cause a 50-100ms performance hit during cold start for empty JSON Schemas.
+- **Important** Compiling schemas on the fly will cause a 50-100ms performance hit during cold start for simple JSON Schemas.
 Precompiling is highly recommended.
+- Default ajv plugins used: `ajv-i18n`, `ajv-formats`, `ajv-formats-draft2019`

 ## Sample usage